duncpro/Jackal/README.md

 If your transaction's `apply` function throws an exception, the database transaction will be rolled back, and the exception propagated into the returned CompletableFuture.

-Alternatively use `runTransactionAsync(Function<TransactionHandle, T>)` if you would like to explicitly finalize the transaction from within the callback via `TransactionHandle#commit()` and `TransactionHandle#rollback()`.
+Alternatively use `runTransaction(Function<TransactionHandle, T>)` if you would like to explicitly finalize the transaction from within the callback via `TransactionHandle#commit()` and `TransactionHandle#rollback()`.